cookbr/azure-devops-extension-sample/README.md

-# My First Extension
+# Time Metrics

-A short description of my extension
+A custom control for work items providing lead and cycle time.

 ## Running this project